Restructuring of the Human Macrophage Cytoskeleton During Borreliae Uptake

 The tube formation assay is a quick and easy-to-perform experiment for analyzing angiogenesis in vitro.
-In the following example using the µ-Slide Angiogenesis, endothelial cells (HUVEC) were seeded on a Matrigel® layer.
-Physiologic conditions were established and maintained with the ibidi Stage Top Incubation System.
+In the following example using the µ-Slide 15 Well 3D, endothelial cells (HUVEC) were seeded on a Matrigel® layer.
+Physiologic conditions were established and maintained with the ibidi Stage Top Incubator.
 To create a time-lapse video of the tube formation, a low-resolution phase contrast microscopy picture was taken every 10 minutes for a total of 24 hours.

 Live Visualization of Cell Migration During a Chemotaxis Assay

 A chemotaxis assay is conducted to analyze whether or not a cell type directly orients and migrates towards a defined chemoattractant.
 Here, the µ-Slide Chemotaxis and the ibidi Stage Top Incubator were applied in order to monitor directed cell migration under physiologic conditions.
 Within a time period of 24 hours, 145 pictures were taken in 10 minute intervals.
 These images serve as raw data for subsequent cell tracking.